One-way traffic: Applications

+Couplets

+Successful one-way streets typically have "couplets" within close distance.
+This creates a pair of streets with similar design features to balance travels in both directions.
+However, it can create a problem if one street in the pair is a major traffic generator, which will create an imbalance.

+Disadvantages

+One-way street systems often result in an increase in the trip length due to extra turns must be made before reaching the destination.
+Another major impact is to transit routing.
+Bus routes must split onto two separate streets, adding to confusion and walking distances.
+Business owners often object to building one-way streets too, fearing a decline in the business due to changing circulation patterns, though most studies show one way streets in commercial area result in an enhanced economic activity.

 Left turn on red

 In the United States, 37 states and Puerto Rico allow left turns on red only if both the origin and destination streets are one way.
 See South Carolina law Section 56-5-970 C3, for example.
 Five other states – Alaska, Idaho, Michigan, Oregon, and Washington – also allow left turns on red into a one-way street from a two-way street.

 History

 An attempt was apparently made in 1617 to introduce one-way streets in alleys near the River Thames in London by The Worshipful Company of Carmen who were commissioned by the King to regulate traffic in the square mile of the City of London.
 The next one-way street in London was Albemarle Street in Mayfair, the location of the Royal Institution.
 It was so designated in 1800 because the public science lectures were so popular there.
 The first one-way streets in Paris were the Place Charles de Gaulle around the Arc de Triomphe, the Rue de Mogador and the Rue de la Chaussée-d'Antin, created on 13 December 1909.

 According to the folklore of Eugene, Oregon, the use of one-way streets in the United States started in Eugene itself.
 In 1941 6th Ave was converted into a one-way avenue by the Highway Department.
 Other sources claim the fad arose in relation to the disaster of the SS Morro Castle.
 On 9 September 1934, the on-fire SS Morro Castle was towed to the New Jersey shoreline near the Asbury Park Convention Center and the sightseeing traffic was enormous.
 The Asbury Park Police Chief decided to make the Ocean Avenue one-way going north and the street one block over (Kingsley) in one-way going south, creating a circular route.
 By the 1950s this "cruising the circuit" became a draw to the area in itself since teens would drive around it looking to hook up with other teens.
 The circuit was in place until the streets went back to two way in 2007 due to new housing and retail development.